UthsavShetty/Data-Warehousing-Business-Intelligence/README.md

 - Reject Codes are used to catch bad data,missing values or invalid data present in the facts rejects
 - Reject Reasons help you understand the bad data in detail
 - Handled null values using Relation.ISNULL function and applied code 99 if nulls are found
-- Refer Error handling document for more details

 ![image](https://user-images.githubusercontent.com/47194856/78525513-61a90f00-77a5-11ea-93aa-b8d5f61ce4c3.png)

 ### Currency Conversion